sanjay-810/AYDIV2/README.md

 1. Prepare for the running environment.

     You can use the docker image provided by [`OpenPCDet`](https://github.com/open-mmlab/OpenPCDet).
-Our experiments are based on the docker provided by Voxel-R-CNN and we use 8 TITAN V GPUs to train our Aydiv.
+Our experiments are based on the docker provided by Voxel-R-CNN and we use NVIDIA Tesla V100 to train our Aydiv.

 2. Prepare for the data.